 If you're worried about your safety or the safety of another adult or child or want to report abuse:

-- Call Derbyshire tel: 01629 533190.
-This phone line is open between 8am and 8pm, Monday to Friday and between 9.30am and 4pm on Saturdays.
-Outside these times we provide an out of hours service.
-By calling this number you can speak in confidence with someone who will listen to your concerns and explain the help available
+- Call Derbyshire tel: 01629 533190 from 8am to 8pm, Monday to Friday and from 9:30am to 4pm on Saturdays, or outside these times contact our out of hours service - by calling this number you can speak in confidence with someone who will listen to your concerns and explain the help available

-There may be times when some information will need to be shared with other professional agencies, in the interests of the vulnerable adult or for the protection of the general public, but you will be kept informed of any action taken.
+There may be times when some information will need to be shared with other professional agencies, in the interests of the vulnerable adult or for the protection of the public.
+But you'll be kept informed of any action taken.

 Always act whenever abuse is suspected.
 Your disclosure will be given protection under the Public Interest Disclosure Act 1998.